meligatt/toy-robot/README.md

 * Project: toy robot Grid
 * author: Melissa Gattoni https://github.com/meligatt (meligatt@gmail.com)

-* preview:
+# Preview:
 ![Image of Robot app](https://github.com/meligatt/toy-robot/blob/master/help/robot-preview.png)

-* Problems that are currently work in progress:
+# Problems that are currently work in progress:
 - Tests are not 100% passing.
 - I'm trying to figure out what's better, run the test in the browser, or in node terminal.
 - how to mock the DOM (with JSDOM module or similar) in browser based tests.

-* Prerequisites:
+# Prerequisites:
 - to have NodeJs installed in your machine.
 - to have npm for node packages management.
 - Chrome browser (or any modern one).

-* Instructions:
+# Instructions:
 - open your terminal and cd toy-robot.
 - in your terminal, run "npm install" to install all the npm packages described in package.json.
 - from toy-robot folder run httpster or any software you use to serve the files. (npm install httpster)